roaga/ViralCast/README.md

 ViralCast demonstrates a model for predicting the spread of a tweet, predicting both the number of favorites and retweets it will receive, based on the properties of the tweet's text and the tweeter's follower count.
 The web app lets a user type in a tweet and fake follower count, and then receive a prediction.

 ## How We Built It
 We used a dataset of around 500k tweets related to COVID-19.
 Using IBM Watson Natural Language Understanding, we added data on sentiment, emotion, entities, and more to each entry.
 We trained a regression model using SciKit-Learn on this enhanced data.
 Using React and a Flask server, we created an interactive demo showcasing the model and its predictions.
+We deployed our app on Heroku.

 ## Challenges We Ran Into
 Our first major challenge was figuring out how to represent Twitter text numerically with enough features to train an accurate model.
 After looking through numerous solutions, we settled on IBM Watson NLU for its easy-to-use API and multiple different analyses, such as sentiment, emotion, entities, and entity sentiment and emotion.